What can I do with a psychology degree?

 Psychology graduates excel in jobs that require them to engage with a range of complex issues and develop a strong understanding of areas that may be new to them in a relatively short space of time.
 These careers include law and management consulting.

-With additional training you could also consider a career in one of these areas:
+You could consider a career in one of these areas:

 - banking and insurance